IntersectMBO/plutus/language-plutus-core/docs/Holed types.md

 # Holed types

-This document elaborates how we did things previously, but then we found a better way, so what is fescribed here no longer applies to the code base.
-We keep the document however, because a note in the code, explaining how everything gets complicated if you choose a wrong encoding of data types, refers t it.
+This document elaborates how we did things previously, but then we found a better way, so what is described here no longer applies to the code base.
+We keep the document however, because it's referenced by a note in the code explaining how everything gets complicated if you choose a wrong encoding of data types.

 ## Preface